magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 #> t13       0   1
 ```

-Note that the node probabilities of the tips must have rownames that
+Note that the node probabilities of the tips must have row names that
-match the tips of of the phylogeny.
+match the tips of the phylogeny.

 ``` r
 Result = LineageHomology(tree_test, ace_nodes=fit1$lik.anc,